 The Court can make various Orders to ensure disclosure takes place.
 These include attaching penal notices to Orders made by the Court requiring a party to provide information and documents.
 If the Order is still not complied with, an application to commit the non-disclosing party to prison can be made.
 Where there are systemic and repeated breaches of Court orders made in financial remedy proceedings, the Court is prepared to order the ultimate sanction of imprisoning a party as it did in the case of Hart v Hart this year.
 In that case, the husband, who was 83 years old and in poor health, breached numerous Court Orders resulting in a High Court Judges’ decision to send him to prison for 14 months for contempt of Court.
 Non-disclosure can therefore have very serious consequences.

 If you are contemplating issuing divorce proceedings and you are concerned by your spouses’ approach to financial matters, it is imperative you seek specialist legal advice.
-Please contact Melanie Wilson on 01245 673767 or email [email protected].
+Please contact FJG’s Family Law team by calling 01206 700113 or emailing [email protected].